Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 PTSD AND OFF-LABEL USE OF MEDICATIONS

 Currently there are only two medications approved by the FDA for treatment of PTSD.
-All other uses of medications prescribed for treatment of PTSD are “off label,” which means “the medication is being used in a manner not specified in the FDA’s approved packaging label, or insert.
-This label includes a written report that provides detailed instructions regarding approved uses and doses, which are based on the results of clinical studies that the drug maker submitted to the FDA.”
+All other uses of medications prescribed for treatment of PTSD are “off label,” which means the medication is being used in a manner not specified in the FDA’s approved packaging label or insert.
+This label includes a written report that provides detailed instructions regarding approved uses and doses, which are based on the results of clinical studies that the drug maker submitted to the FDA (Jeffreys, 2016).

-Benzodiazepines such as clonazepam (Klonopin) and alprazolam (Xanax) are used in PTSD patients for the short-term to relieve anxiety or insomnia.
+Benzodiazepines are frequently used but have rarely been studied for use in patients with PTSD.
+Drugs such as clonazepam (Klonopin) and alprazolam (Xanax) are used in PTSD patients for the short-term to relieve anxiety or insomnia.
 They do not work on the core symptoms of PTSD.
 Careful use is recommended, as these drugs can cause disinhibition, difficulty integrating the traumatic experience, and interference with the mental processes required to benefit from psychotherapy.
-They also have the potential for misuse and addiction (Jeffreys, 2014).
+They also have the potential for misuse and addiction (Jeffreys, 2016).

 EVALUATION OF INTERVENTIONS